-Increase in demand for telework solutions for FTTH service subscribers and corporate customers

-• Growing needs for business efficiency and automation, with the acceleration of DX promotion
+- Increase in demand for telework solutions for FTTH service subscribers and corporate customers - Growing needs for business efficiency and automation, with the acceleration of DX promotion

-· Changes in competitive environment caused by new entrants

-- · Changes in business structure with the emergence of innovative new technologies - Intensifying price-cutting competition take region.
+- · Changes in competitive environment caused by new entrants - Changes in business structure with the emergence of innovative new technologies - Intensifying price-cutting competition

-Directions to

-1 Demonstrate overwhelming competitiveness in information and communication infrastructure services in the Kansai region, and increase profits.
-2 Promote provision of high value-added services and creation of new solutions that contribute to increasing the value of information and communication infrastructure services as well as operating outside the Kansai
+Directions to take Demonstrate overwhelming competitiveness in information and communication infrastructure services in the Kansai region, and increase profits.
+Promote provision of high value-added services and creation of new solutions that contribute to increasing the value of information and communication infrastructure services as well as operating outside the Kansai take the value of information and communication infrastructure services as well as operating outside the Kansai region.

-Increase profitability Provide eo's ultra high-speed services and mineo's (Personal / Business) unique community-based services.
+1 Increase profitability Provide eo's ultra high-speed services and mineo's (Personal / Business) unique community-based services.
 Develop next-generation data centers.
 Provide Group assets (optical fiber, station buildings, transmission towers, utility poles, etc.) toward the spread of 5G communications.
-Solutions Provide IoT and high value-added solutions centering on the 5G core network.
+2 Solutions Provide IoT and high value-added solutions centering on the 5G core network.
 Provide new solutions to respond to the needs of cloud computing and DX.

-· Set up new green data centers and promote green power source procurement.
+Set up new green data centers and promote green power source procurement.